exogen/graphbrainz/schema.md

   # The MBID associated with the value of the `type`
   # field.
   typeID: MBID

+  # Relationships between this entity and other entitites.
+  relationships: Relationships

+  # A list of tags linked to this entity.
+  tags(after: String, first: Int): TagConnection
+}

+# A connection to a list of items.
+type SeriesConnection {
+  # Information to aid in pagination.
+  pageInfo: PageInfo!

+  # A list of edges.
+  edges: [SeriesEdge]

+  # A count of the total number of items in this connection,
+  # ignoring pagination.
+  totalCount: Int
+}

+# An edge in a connection.
+type SeriesEdge {
+  # The item at the end of the edge
+  node: Series

+  # A cursor for use in pagination
+  cursor: String!
+}

+# [Tags](https://musicbrainz.org/tags) are a way mark entities
+# with extra information – for example, the genres that apply to an artist,
+# release, or recording.
+type Tag {
+  # The tag label.
+  name: String!

+  # How many times this tag has been applied to the entity.
+  count: Int
+}

+# A connection to a list of items.
+type TagConnection {
+  # Information to aid in pagination.
+  pageInfo: PageInfo!

+  # A list of edges.
+  edges: [TagEdge]

+  # A count of the total number of items in this connection,
+  # ignoring pagination.
+  totalCount: Int
+}

+# An edge in a connection.
+type TagEdge {
+  # The item at the end of the edge
+  node: Tag

+  # A cursor for use in pagination
+  cursor: String!
 }

 # A time of day, in 24-hour hh:mm notation.